apache/mesos/docs/Mesos-developers-guide.md

 1. Please ensure that the necessary wiki documentation gets created or updated (i.e. make the changes yourself!)

 ## Guidelines for using JIRA
-* We track all issues via Apache's hosted JIRA issue tracker: https://issues.apache.org/jira/browse/MESOS
+* We track all issues via Apache's hosted [JIRA issue tracker](https://issues.apache.org/jira/browse/MESOS)
 * A JIRA should be created for every task, feature, bug-fix, etc.
 * Always assign the JIRA to yourself before you start working on it.
 This helps to avoid duplication of work

 ## Using Review Board
-* A code review request should be created for every JIRA that involves a change to the codebase
+* A code review request should be created for every JIRA that involves a change to the codebase.

 ## Style Guides
 * [Mesos C++ Style Guide](Mesos-c++-style-guide.md)